-During the tour Bradman was to hit 11 centuries and score at an average 89.92, and coming into the Final Test at the Oval he needed to score just 4 runs for a career Test average of over 100, a landmark never achieved before or since.
+During the tour Bradman was to hit 11 centuries and score at an average 89.92, and coming into the Final Test at the Oval he needed to score just 4 runs for a career Test average of over 100.

 Bradman, who had announced beforehand that he intended to retire and that this would be his final ever Innings walked to the crease to a rapturous reception but at the age of 40 his reactions had slowed and he had shown himself to be vulnerable early on.

 As the crowd waited expectantly for history to be made Bradman was clean bowled second ball by the leg-spinner Eric Hollies for a duck and returned to the Pavilion in stunned silence.

 The world’s greatest ever batsman had finished his Test career with an average of 99.94.

 After his retirement Bradman became a journalist and broadcaster, Test Selector and very successful cricket administrator but even with the passage of time he could not bring himself to forgive Jardine and when on his death he was asked to pay tribute to his old adversary he declined.

 Donald Bradman died on 25 February 2001, aged 92, in the manner he had lived as Australia’s sporting icon.